codyburleson/aikb/docs/aikb-spec.md

 ## 9. Use Cases (Informative)

 This section provides high-level use cases that demonstrate the intended application of AIKB-compliant knowledge bases.
-Detailed scenarios, example interactions, and requirements traceability are documented in the companion [AIKB Use Cases and Requirements](./aikb-use-cases.md) document.

 ### 9.1 Contact Information Retrieval